silexlabs/Silex/README.md

 docker run -p 6805:6805 silexlabs/silex
 ```

-This command will run Silex in a Docker container with the entry point being `src/ts/server/index.ts`.
+This command will run Silex in a Docker container.

 #### Using npm